-Much like achieving the perfect messy bun or mastering liquid eyeliner (pro tip: Eyeko's Skinny Liquid Eyeliner, $22, will do you no wrong), figuring out your face shape is one of those things that sounds a lot easier than it actually is.
-If you’ve ever tried the "trace your face in the mirror" trick only to be left staring at a squiggly blob that resembles a puddle or fluffy cloud more than any sort of recognizable shape, we feel you.
+Much like achieving the perfect messy bun or mastering liquid eyeliner (pro tip: Eyeko's Skinny Liquid Eyeliner, $22, will do you no wrong), figuring out your face shape is one of those things that sound a lot easier than they actually are.
+And purchasing so many products (like sunglasses) or figuring out the best hairstyle for you (we've been there) is based on this elusive shape that isn't entirely foolproof to understand.
+If you've ever tried the "trace your face in the mirror" trick only to be left staring at a squiggly blob that resembles a puddle or fluffy cloud more than any sort of recognizable shape, we feel you.

 If you have a square face, the sides of your face are straight, and your jawline is slightly angled with a very minimal curve.
 Your face is nearly as wide as it is long.
 In other words, if you were to measure from the edge of your temple to the top of where your jawline starts, you'd find that it would be approximately the same as the distance from your left jaw to right jaw.